 I remember when I first started riding bikes a few years ago, somebody asked me “Chain lube is just chain lube, right?”.
-I agree in part, chain lube is just chain lube, but there are various different types, (waxes, lubes, pastes and oils) and each of those has a different use.
-This is not going to be an article explaining the use of each of those, my experience of using one type from one brand.
+I agree in part, chain lube is just chain lube, but there are various types, (waxes, lubes, pastes, and oils) and each of those has a different use.

-I will start by giving a quick overview, I am running Genuine Suzuki Sprockets, with a DID X-Ring chain.
-I normally clean and lube the chain whenever I wash the bike, which is normally weekly, if not every other week, but occasionally longer in which case I’ll just moisten up the chain with fresh lubricant.
+I am running Genuine Suzuki Sprockets, with a DID X-Ring chain.
+I usually clean and lube the chain whenever I wash the bike, if not every other week.
+Occasionally longer in which case, I’ll moisten up the chain with fresh lubricant.

 Over the past few weeks, the weather has been very grim, lots of rain and cold temperatures and to add insult to injury the roads have been salted a lot.
 My chain hasn’t rusted at all and is still moist with lubricant.
 There seems to be very little particle pick up on the lubricant, which we all know can increase the amount of wear on driveline components.
-Overall I am very pleased with this lube and will definitely be stocking up for future use.
+Overall I am very pleased with this lube.

 Price is £9.99 for 500Ml Aerosol can, but can also be bought with cleaning brushes and other cleaning product bundles on the Tru-Tension website